parmenashp/gatekeeper-bot/README.md

 ## Work in Progress

-Gatekeeper is currently a work in progress, and we are actively developing all the features and functionality.
+Gatekeeper is currently a work in progress, and we are actively developing all features and functionalities.
 If you have any suggestions or feedback, we would love to hear from you!

 ## Contributing